 Investments use the power of compounding interest to grow your money over time.
 Interest gives you a certain percentage back on the money you have in the stock.
 Compounding interest refers to what happens when you invest that interest right back in: you’ve increased the amount of money in the investment, so even if you make the exact same interest this year as you did last year, you’ll make more because the amount you have in the stock is higher this year (thanks to last year’s interest).
 Over time, this can mean big bucks!

 Stocks can go down, of course, so invest wisely.
 Leave some money in your savings account and put some more in safer investments, such as index funds (which track various measures of the entire market) and bonds (which can be less volatile than stocks, especially in the case of short-term bonds).
 Put only some of your money in volatile stocks and decrease that amount as you get closer to retirement.
 A financial advisor can help you here.

 Once you have a good amount saved in traditional investments, you can diversify with other types of assets.
 Some people own valuable minerals like gold bullion; others invest in real estate, collectibles, foreign currencies, and more.
 It’s never a bad idea to have your money spread out a bit because your risk is higher when you rely entirely on one type of investment.

 Tax-free retirement funds

 Saving in a traditional brokerage account (that’s what you’ll need to own stocks and bonds) is a good idea because you can always pull the money out when you need it.
 But you should also consider saving in a tax-free retirement fund.
-For employees, this is a 401(k); independent contractors, you’ll use an IRA.
+For employees, this is a 401(k); for independent contractors, you’ll use an IRA.
 Both of these put your money in investments.
-Put in as much as you can, but remember to save in your bank account as well, because you may need money for a future expense and penalties from drawing early from tax-free retirement funds are quite steep.
+Put in as much as you can, but remember to save in your bank account as well, because you may need money for a future expense, and penalties from drawing early from tax-free retirement funds are quite steep.

 You’re ready to save